thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

   :ref:`apps-component-overview`.

-Note the ``comp_dbg()`` macro used to log the creation event where ``dev`` is the first argument that let the logger resolve name of the trace source while processing the log entry.
-DEBUG level messages are not traced by default, the trace subsystem has to be reconfigured.
+Note the ``comp_dbg()`` macro used to log the creation event where ``dev`` is the first argument that lets the logger resolve the name of the trace source while processing the log entry.
+DEBUG level messages are not traced by default; the trace subsystem has to be reconfigured.
 The trace system outputs INFO, WARN, and ERROR messages by default.

 Destructor ``amp_free()``
 =========================